mongodb-js/nodejs-mongodb-legacy/readme.md

 gpg --verify mongodb-legacy-X.Y.Z.tgz.sig mongodb-legacy-X.Y.Z.tgz

 >[!Note]
 No verification is done when using npm to install the package.
-To ensure release integrity when using npm, download the tarball manually from the GitHub release, verify the signature, then install the package from the downloaded tarball using `npm install mongodb-legacy-X.Y.Z.tgz`.
+The contents of the Github tarball and npm's tarball are identical.

 ```